 Wine buffs will want to taste the Morisoli-Borges Cabernet Sauvignon and the single-vineyard Melanson Cabernet Sauvignon.
 Both have received sparkling reviews from lauded wine critics.

 Wine tastings come with the usual offering of breadsticks to cleanse your palette between tastings.
 But if you’re a little more adventurous and willing to part with a few more dollars, there are a couple of other tours you can do.
 The wine and cheese pairing tour includes local cheese.
 Then Castello di Amorosa takes things up a notch.
-The Antipasti and Wine pairing tour comes with an assortment of bite-sized delicious treats, while the Royal Food and Wine pairing tour allows you to sit in the Royal Apartment and enjoy full meals inspired by the wines they are paired with.
+The Antipasti and Wine pairing tour comes with an assortment of bite-sized delicious treats.
+While you can sit in the Royal Apartment in Royal Food and Wine pairing tour and enjoy full meals inspired by the wines they are paired with.

 Also, read – San Francisco Itinerary for first-time visitors